cit5940-23sp/Haystack_Database/README.md

 7. HashSet (To store the list of friends that a User has, and to store the Users located in a particular location in the 2D array)

 ### Indexing
-1. Quadratic indexing
+1. Quadratic indexing (In the implementation of IndexFile)
-2. Linear indexing
+2. Linear indexing (To keep track of which keys belong to which haystack)

 ### Graphs
 1. Graph represented in an adjacency list